immorBen/code-usages/README.md

 # code-usages
-Memos about codes are likely to be re-used.
+Memos about codes that are likely to be re-used.